AnupamYedida/Star-Wars-Hyper-Terminal/README.md

 Usage:

 1) Run the script "bash_script.sh" as a root user.
-2) Upon the completion of the above script , a new terminal opens.Navigate to this cloned repository and run the script "hyper_script.sh" .
+2) Upon the completion of the above script , a new terminal opens.Navigate to this cloned repository in the new terminal and run the script "hyper_script.sh" .

 And your'e done.
 Just execute 'hyper' in your terminal to get the star-wars themed terminal !